Kaija Saariaho: Life and work

 In 1982, she began work at IRCAM researching computer analyses of the sound-spectrum of individual notes produced by different instruments.
 She developed techniques for computer-assisted composition, experimented with musique concrète, and wrote her first pieces combining live performance with electronics.
 She also composed new works using IRCAM's CHANT synthesiser.
 Each of her Jardin Secret trilogy was created with the use of computer programs.
 Jardin secret I (1985), Jardin secret II (1986), and Nymphea (Jardin secret III) (1987).
 Her works with electronics were developed in collaboration with Jean-Baptiste Barrière, a composer, multimedia artist, and computer scientist who directed the IRCAM's department of musical research from 1984 to 1987.
 Saariaho and Barrière married in 1984.
 They have two children.

 In Paris, Saariaho developed an emphasis on slow transformations of dense masses of sound.
 Her first tape piece, Vers Le Blanc from 1982, and her orchestral and tape work, Verblendungen, are both constructed from a single transition: in Vers Le Blanc the transition is from one pitch cluster to another, while in Verblendungen, it is from loud to quiet.
 Verblendungen also uses a pair of visual ideas as its basis: a brush stroke which starts as a dense mark on the page and thins out into individual strands, and the word Verblendungen itself, which means "dazzlements, delusions, blindedness".

 Her work in the 1980s and 1990s was marked by an emphasis on timbre and the use of electronics alongside traditional instruments.
 Nymphéa (Jardin secret III) (1987), for example, is for string quartet and live electronics and contains an additional vocal element: the musicians whisper the words of an Arseny Tarkovsky poem, Now Summer is Gone.
 In writing Nymphea, Saariaho used a fractal generator to create material.
 Writing about the compositional process, Saariaho said:

-Saariaho has often talked about having a kind of synaesthesia, one that involves all of the senses, saying:
+Saariaho often talked about having a kind of synaesthesia, one that involves all of the senses, saying:

 Another example is Six Japanese Gardens (1994), a percussion piece accompanied by a prerecorded electronic layer of the Japanese nature, traditional instruments, and chanting of Buddhist monks.
 During her visit to Tokyo in 1993, she expanded her original percussion conception into a semi-indeterminate piece.
 It consists of six movements that each represent a garden composed of traditional Japanese architecture, by which she was inspired rhythmically.
 Especially in movement IV and V, she explored many possibilities of complex polyrhythm in liberated instrumentation.
 She said: